A Q&A with Berlin ‘Baking Queen’ Cynthia Barcomi…

 Where are you from in the States, and what brought you to Berlin?

 I am originally from Seattle.
-I came to Berlin via New York City in 1985 where I’d just received my BA in theater and philosophy from Columbia University.
+I came to Berlin via New York City in 1985 where I’d just received my BA in theatre and philosophy from Columbia University.